 I still took a few bites for the team, but it was nothing like it would’ve been otherwise.

 Do Deer Smell It?

-They’ll probably smell you as well, so I don’t worry too much about this issue.
+Chances are that if the deer can pick up on the Thermacell scent, they can probably smell you as well, so I don’t worry too much about this issue.
 I also keep my early-season hunting clothes segregated from my later-season clothes until they have been washed so as not to cross-contaminate any odors (body, Thermacell, or otherwise).

 Another downside is the heat that can build up after long periods of continuous use.
 It’s not hot, per se, but the platform the pad sits on does get fairly warm.

 I usually just switch the MR450 off 10 minutes or so before my exit and let it cool down before it gets stuffed in the pack.

 Not for Everyone, But Definitely for Me

 I know some deer hunters, especially those of the archery persuasion, that couldn’t imagine bringing something to the tree that might add scent to their setup.

 Personally, I put more emphasis on the wind direction and stand location, and I worry less about smelling like nothing.

 I prefer to look at it another way: If it gets you out hunting more often, why not try it?
 It might not be an option for every deer hunter, but you’ll find one in my pack until the first freeze.